liseai/liseai/README.md

 What if NPCs could surprise you?
 Challenge you emotionally?
 Remember your choices and grow with you?
 What if a game conversation could be as memorable as one with a real friend?

 This vision drove me to create **Sputnik** for my Master's thesis (detailed below), and it continues to drive my exploration of AI in gaming and interactive narratives.
-I want to work on any project where AI characters don't just fill space—they engage, feel real, and transform the gaming experience into something genuinely human.
+I want to work on any project where AI characters don't just fill space — they engage, feel real, and transform the gaming experience into something genuinely human.

 **Passion areas**:
 * Interactive narrative design